jhellingman/tei2html/Wiki/Installation.md

 ## Saxon ##

-An XSLT 2.0 processor is required for tei2html, any XSLT 2.0 processor should work, however, I've developed these stylesheets with Saxon.
+An XSLT 2.0 processor is required for tei2html, any XSLT 2.0 processor should work, however, I've developed these stylesheets with Saxon (the freely available version Saxon HE).

 You should download a reasonable recent version of Saxon.
 For example the Saxon SA product from [saxonica.com](http://www.saxonica.com/products.html).

-The perl scripts assume that saxon9he.jar is placed in the tools/lib/ subdirectory.
+The perl scripts assume that `saxon9he.jar` is placed in the tools/lib/ subdirectory.

 ## Java ##